hiveot/idprov-standard/docs/idprov-protocol.md

 The first action a client takes after discovering the provisioning server is to request the server directory that contains information for using the protocol.
 * A list of endpoints by name. directory, status, postOOB, and postProvisionRequest are required.
 Additional endpoints are optional as long as their names are standardized.
-* oobsHashAlg is a list of names of available algorithms to hash the OOB secret in the post provision request.
-The default algorithms are Argon2id, bcrypt, scrypt and PBKDF2.
 * The CA certificate of the provisioning server.
 * The protocol version.
 Currently "1".
 All 1.x versions of the protocol are backwards compatible.